RishiMalhotra920/RishiMalhotra920.github.io/_pages/about.md

 I'm an ML Research Engineer at Apple.
 Currently, I work on using Reinforcement Learning to train LLMs to induce certain behaviors.
 I am interested in research on Reinforcement Learning for LLMs and VLA models.

+Check out my blog <a href="https://rishimalhotra920.github.io/blog/">at this link</a>

 ---

 ## Experience